ov-studio/Vital.sandbox/README.md

 ##

 **Vital.sandbox** is a battle-tested, fully open-source sandbox built on the **Godot Engine** and engineered from the ground up in **C++17** for maximum performance and control.
-It exposes the full power of the engine through a clean, expressive **Lua scripting layer** — rendering, networking, threading, asset delivery, all of it, from a single language.
+It exposes the full power of the engine through a clean, expressive **Lua scripting layer** — unifying rendering, networking, threading, and asset delivery within a single, cohesive workflow.

-Whether you're shipping a small indie title or a complex multiplayer experience, Vital.sandbox gives you the foundation to build without compromise.
+Whether you're building a small indie project or a large-scale multiplayer experience, Vital.sandbox provides a robust foundation to create without compromise.

 ## Core Principles